Supporting choice and control

 Think about how information reaches carers.
 Where do people go, what are their communication channels?
 Information at the GP surgery, pharmacy or via carers groups or faith groups is more likely to reach people than just a leaflet at the town hall.

 Peer support can be particularly powerful.
 Facilitating opportunities for carers to talk with other carers can break down barriers or provide reassurance in a way that services just can’t achieve.
-Carers’ groups are really important to provide a safe way for carers to support each other or share positive stories.
+Carers’ groups are really important to provide a safe way for carers to support each other and share positive stories.
 They may need to be creative or have visiting services to reach out to carers who feel they cannot leave the person they care for.

 Remember, carers may be entitled to advocacy support to engage in assessments, care planning and reviews.
 There may also be general advocacy services that help carers to have a voice.

-Carer Support Wiltshire Open
+Provider: Carer Support Wiltshire Open

 Provider: Carer Support Wiltshire (voluntary sector organisation)